Core Rules

 Death

-When a PC dies, have a funeral for them later.
-If possible (that is, if they weren’t eaten by a dragon in one bite or disintegrated), retrieve (or invent) a trinket of theirs to keep their memory alive.
+When an adventurer dies, have a funeral for them later.
 As soon as possible, have the player roll up a new character and introduce them immediately.
 If you have trouble coming up with a way of doing this, refer to d100 introductions for newly minted PCs.

 Blaze of Glory